AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     perform load-balancing of the simulation.
     If this is `0`: the Knapsack algorithm is used instead.

+* ``warpx.load_balance_efficiency_ratio_threshold`` (`float`) optional (default `1.1`)
+    Controls whether to adopt a proposed distribution mapping computed during a load balance.
+    If the the ratio of the proposed to current distribution mapping *efficiency* (i.e., average cost per MPI process; efficiency is a number in the range [0, 1]) is greater than the threshold value, the proposed distribution mapping is adopted.
+The suggested range of values is ``warpx.load_balance_efficiency_ratio_threshold >= 1``, which ensures that the new distribution mapping is adopted only if doing so would improve the load balance efficiency.
+The higher the threshold value, the more conservative is the criterion for adoption of a proposed distribution; for example, with ``warpx.load_balance_efficiency_ratio_threshold = 1``, the proposed distribution is adopted *any* time the proposed distribution improves load balancing; if instead ``warpx.load_balance_efficiency_ratio_threshold = 2``, the proposed distribution is adopted only if doing so would yield a 100% to the load balance efficiency (with this threshold value, if the  current efficiency is ``0.45``, the new distribution would only be adopted if the proposed efficiency were greater than ``0.9``).

 * ``algo.load_balance_costs_update`` (`Heuristic` or `Timers`) optional (default `Timers`) If this is `Heuristic`: load balance costs are updated according to a measure of particles and cells assigned to each box of the domain.
 The cost :math:`c` is